🌟 Improve your sports field with a expert audit.

 Share on RRSS

-Table of contents: Standard nutrient extraction analysis
+Table of contents: Standard nutrient extraction analysis: how to measure them

 The Standard Nutrient Extraction Analysis is a very important indicator of the health of a plant variety, especially in sports fields because of the criticality of its maintenance.
 It is directly related to its fertilisation needs.
 That is why it is very important to measure or monitor the evolution of the nutrients available to the plant.

 The plant under normal conditions has a water content between 75 and 80%.
 The rest is made up of mainly organic compounds corresponding to the dry matter.
 These organic compounds are formed from the elements essential to the plant.
-In addition to hydrogen, oxygen and carbon, essential nutrients are nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg), sulphur (S), iron (Fe), manganese (Mn), zinc (Zn), copper (Cu), boron (B), molybdenum (Mo) and chlorine (Cl).
+In addition to hydrogen, oxygen and carbon, these are essential nutrients on nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg), sulphur (S), iron (Fe), manganese (Mn), zinc (Zn), copper (Cu), boron (B), molybdenum (Mo) and chlorine (Cl).
 The plant is not able to absorb these elements in any chemical form, but needs them to be available in an assimilable form and only what is found in the soil solution will be available to the plant.

 The standard nutrient extraction analysis measures the amount of nutrients available in soil solution.